lookit/lookit-api/docs/source/local-frame-development.md

 # Setup for local frame development

+Suppose that for your study, you need a frame that's not part of the standard exp-addons library.
+Maybe you want to use a particular game you've already implemented in Javascript, or you want to slightly change how one of the existing frames works, or you want to hard-code a particular complicated counterbalancing scheme.
+That's okay!
+You can add a new frame to your own version of the exp-addons repository, and tell Experimenter to use your Github fork of exp-addons when building your study.
+But for efficiency, you will probably want to run Lookit on your own computer as you implement your new frame, so that you can test out changes immediately rather than repeatedly pushing your changes to Github and re-building your study on Experimenter.
+These instructions will walk you through setting up to run Lookit locally.

+## Overview

-These are the instructions for previewing or participating in a study locally.
-We need to install *both* the the Django app (`lookit-api``) and the Ember app (`ember-lookit-frameplayer`), tell them how to talk to each other, and run both of those servers locally.
+Even though we will probably just be changing the frame definitions in exp-addons, we will need to install *both* the the Django app (``lookit-api``) and the Ember app (``ember-lookit-frameplayer``), tell them how to talk to each other, and run both of those servers locally.
 In Experimenter, we need to add an organization to our superuser, and then add a child and demographic data.
 We then create a study locally.
-The exp-player needs to be linked for local development, and a token added to the headers of the API requests the `ember-lookit-frameplayer` is sending.
+The exp-player needs to be linked for local development, and a token added to the headers of the API requests the ``ember-lookit-frameplayer`` is sending.
 We can then navigate directly to the study from the ember app to bypass the build process locally.
-This will enable you to make changes to frames locally and rapidly see the results of those changes.
+This will enable you to make changes to frames locally and rapidly see the results of those changes, participating in a study just as if you were a participant on the Lookit website.

 ## Django App steps

-1. Install the [django app](django-project-installation.html) locally.
+1. Follow the instructions to install the [django app](django-project-installation.html) locally.
 Run the server.

 2. Navigate to <http://localhost:8000/admin/> to login to Experimenter's admin app.
 You should be redirected to login.
 Use the superuser credentials created in the django installation steps.